Gous0786/medconnect/README.md

 3. Optionally upload any medical reports you have
 4. Review the list of recommended specialists
 5. Filter by location, fees, or reviews
-6. Book an appointment with your chosen doctor

 ### For Doctors:
 1. Click "Add Your Profile" on the homepage